-With this rapid growth of franchising as a business model and with an increased public profile for litigation issues involving franchising, the practice of franchise law has become much more complex.
-Typically, a counsel to either the franchisor or the franchisee requires legal knowledge in many disparate fields including contract law, intellectual property law, competition law, real estate law, bankruptcy and insolvency, personal property security legislation, remedies and damages (including equitable relief), commercial litigation and class proceedings, and labour law.
+With this rapid growth of franchising as a business model and with an increase public profile of litigation issues involving franchising, the practice of franchise law has become much more complex.
+Typically, a counsel to either the franchisor or the franchisee requires legal knowledge in many disparate fields including contract law, intellectual property law, competition law, real estate law, bankruptcy and insolvency, personal property security legislation, remedies and damages including equitable relief, commercial litigation and class proceedings, and labour law.

-This book, written by one of Canada's foremost franchise lawyers, lays out a clear roadmap guiding the reader through the twists and turns of the franchising relationship.
-The book will appeal to experienced franchise lawyers as well as to counsel new to the field.
-The full text of Alberta, Ontario, and Prince Edward Island franchising legislation is also included.
+This book, written by one of Canada’s foremost franchise lawyers, lays out a clear roadmap through the twists and turns of the franchising relationship.
+The book will appeal to experienced franchise lawyer as well as to counsel new to the field.
+The full text of Alberta and Ontario franchising legislation is also included.